19hours/sg-statutes/Acts/Financial Advisers Act.md

 20\.
 Any person who is aggrieved —

-(a) by the refusal of the Authority to grant, renew or vary a licence; or
+(a) by the refusal of the Authority to grant a licence to him, or to renew or vary his licence; or

-(b) by the revocation or suspension of a licence by the Authority,
+(b) by the revocation or suspension of his licence by the Authority,

 may, within 30 days of the refusal, revocation or suspension, appeal in writing to the Minister.